 Employers should send these notices no later than October 15, 2022 if they haven’t done so already.

 Below you will find information that summarizes these requirements in more detail.

 What are the Notification Requirements About?

-Medicare Part D, the Medicare prescription drug program, imposes a higher premium on beneficiaries who delay enrollment in Part D after initial eligibility unless they have employer-provided coverage that is creditable (meaning equal to or better than coverage provided under Part D).
+Medicare Part D, the Medicare prescription drug program, generally imposes a lifetime penalty for late enrollment if an individual delays enrolling in Part D after initial eligibility (for example, after reaching age 65), unless the individual continues to be covered by an employer’s group medical plan because of active employment or COBRA, and coverage under the plan is “creditable” (meaning equal to or better than coverage provided under a Part D standard plan).

 Employers that provide prescription drug benefits are required to notify Medicare-eligible individuals annually as to whether the employer-provided benefit is creditable or non-creditable so that these individuals can decide whether or not to delay Part D enrollment.

 Also, the employer must annually notify CMS as to whether or not the employer plan is creditable.